How Much Will You Spend On Heating Fuel During The Ownership Of Your Home?

 Contrast that to a home that’s heated with a furnace that burns propane.
 A new, well-functioning propane furnace will burn cleaner and more efficiently than fuel oil.
 Using PSEG’s model, that same home that was spending over $5,300 on fuel oil would spend a little more than $3,100 on propane, saving them nearly $2,000 a year on heating costs.
 Much of that cost difference comes from efficiency, the average propane furnace is around 80% efficient, with some newer, high-efficiency models attaining upwards of 98% efficiency.

-While that’s a great value compared to the cost of oil, heating with propane also means installing unsightly gas tanks outside your home that take up yard space and can blunt your home’s curb appeal.
-Homeowners looking to make the switch should also know that a new, high-efficiency propane furnace will set you back anywhere from $3,000-$6,000.
-Just like oil, propane is delivered by a local contractor who will likely impose a fee of anywhere from $200-$500 a year to service your furnace or boiler and deliver propane to your home.
-That means that if you were to buy a home with a propane furnace, you’d burn through $26,400 to $28,800 over eight years and if you were to upgrade your home to propane you’d spend anywhere from $29,400 to $34,800.
+Propane offers better value than oil, but it comes with trade-offs.
+Heating with propane requires installing large gas tanks outside your home.
+These tanks take up yard space and can hurt your home’s curb appeal.
+A new high-efficiency propane furnace costs between $3,000 and $6,000.
+Like oil, propane is delivered by a local contractor.
+Most charge $200–$500 a year to service your furnace or boiler and deliver propane.
+If you buy a home with a propane furnace, you’ll spend $26,400 to $28,800 over eight years.
+If you upgrade your home to propane, your costs will range from $29,400 to $34,800.

 Natural Gas Furnace Lifetime Costs

 The other common option that burns fossil fuel is by far and away the most common: natural gas.
 There’s a reason that three out of five homes in New York State and 49% of all buildings in the United States are heated by natural gas.
 It’s affordable, efficient, and burns much cleaner than other fossil fuel sources.
-Unlike oil and propane, which is delivered by local providers when you need a refill, natural gas is piped into your home by a utility company, so you’ll never have to worry about running out.
-Just like propane, new high-efficiency natural gas furnaces can boast up to 98% efficiency, which helps deliver serious savings while shrinking your home’s environmental impact.
+Oil and propane are delivered by local providers when you need a refill.
+Natural gas, however, is piped directly into your home by a utility company.
+That means you never have to worry about running out.
+Like propane, new high-efficiency natural gas furnaces can reach up to 98% efficiency.
+This level of performance delivers serious savings while also reducing your home’s environmental impact.

-Again, using PSEG’s model for that same 2,000 square foot home, you’d be looking at a heating cost of a little over $1,700 a year with natural gas.
-That said, the utility company that delivers that gas to your home will charge you a delivery fee that can be anywhere from $200-$500 a year.
-Homeowners looking to upgrade to gas can add at least another $2,000-$6,500 to install a new furnace and potentially thousands more to pay the utility company to bring the gas line to you.
+Using PSEG’s model for a 2,000-square-foot home, heating with natural gas costs a little over $1,700 a year.
+The utility company that delivers the gas will also charge a delivery fee of $200–$500 annually.
+Homeowners upgrading to gas must add at least $2,000–$6,500 for a new furnace.
+They may also need to pay the utility company thousands more to bring the gas line to their home.
 Even so, that’s still a world of savings compared to fuel oil and almost half the cost of propane.

 A home with natural gas already installed will end up costing the homeowner somewhere between $15,200 to $17,600.
 If you’re looking to save by upgrading to gas heat that means you should expect to pay anywhere from $17,200 to $24,100 over your ownership.